-Poor inventory management is a common reason new businesses fail, likely because the cost of inventory — whether you’re ordering the right amount or storing things too long — can have a significant impact on your profit margins.
+Retail inventory management relies on your employees, your processes, and the technologies at your store.
+Poor retail inventory management is a common reason new businesses fail, likely because the cost of inventory — whether you’re ordering the right amount or storing things too long — can have a significant impact on your profit margins.

 Inventory costs can be broken down into these categories:

 - Ordering costs are the costs associated with purchasing inventory.
 This can include your vendor costs, inspections, and shipping costs.

 - Shortage costs are the various costs that come up when a product is out of stock.
 These can be monetary costs, like expedited shipping, as well as nonmonetary costs, like customer satisfaction.

 - Carrying costs are the combined costs of holding your inventory and are usually compared to the actual value of the product being held.
 Ideally you should carry 20 to 30 percent of your inventory value, but the average rate varies by industry.

 Retail inventory management can be key to driving costs down.
 You need to strategize tactics to control your stock so you can maintain the appropriate amount of inventory to meet customer demand without holding excess materials at your store (which costs you money).

 Sell intelligently with our brand-new retail point of sale

 Try Square for Retail free for 30 days.Get Started

 So how can you manage inventory at your retail store?
 Here are five best practices for retail inventory management.